EncycloAcid/FileOrg/README.md

 Overview

-This project provides a menu-driven Python script that helps you organize files within a given folder.
-Files are automatically moved into subfolders according to their file type (e.g., Text Files, Document Files, Image Files).
-The application supports multiple languages so you can interact with the interface in your preferred language.
+FileOrg is a menu-driven Python script designed to help you organize files within a specified folder.
+Files are automatically moved into subfolders based on their file type (for example, Text Files, Document Files, Image Files, etc.).
+The application supports multiple languages, making it accessible to a diverse audience.
 Features

     Multi-Language Support:
-    The interface supports English, Spanish, French, Chinese Simplified, and Hindi.
-Messages and menu options are dynamically translated based on the current language setting.
+    Interact with FileOrg in English, Spanish, French, Chinese Simplified, or Hindi.
+All messages and menu options are dynamically translated based on the selected language.

     File Organization:
-    Files are sorted into subfolders based on their extensions.
-For example, .txt, .md, and .csv files are grouped under "Text Files."
+    Automatically sorts files into subfolders according to their extensions.
+For example, files like .txt, .md, and .csv are grouped under "Text Files."

     Dry Run Mode:
     Preview the organization process without making any changes to your files.

     Conflict Resolution:
-    Choose from different conflict resolution strategies when a file with the same name exists in the target folder:
+    Choose how to handle file name conflicts:
-        Skip: Do not move the conflicting file.
+        Skip: Do not move files that conflict with an existing file.
-        Rename: Automatically rename the file (e.g., appending _copy).
+        Rename: Automatically rename conflicting files (e.g., by appending _copy).

     File Category Management (Placeholder):
-    Options are provided for viewing, adding, and removing file categories.
-These functions are currently placeholders for future expansion.
+    Provides options for viewing, adding, and removing file categories (currently placeholders for future enhancements).

 How It Works

-The script is structured into several key functions:
+FileOrg is structured into several key functions:

     notify_user(message_key)
-    Displays messages to the user in the selected language by retrieving translations from a predefined dictionary.
+    Displays messages in the selected language by retrieving translations from a predefined dictionary.

     user_menu()
-    Presents a dynamically translated menu to the user and handles input validation.
-Options include sorting files, performing a dry run, changing language, and managing file categories.
+    Presents a dynamically translated menu and handles user input.
+Options include organizing files, performing a dry run, changing language, and managing file categories.

     change_language()
-    Allows users to select and change the application language.
-The function updates the language setting and confirms the operation.
+    Allows users to switch the application's language.
+The function updates the language setting and confirms the change.

     organize_files_by_type(folder, dry_run, conflict_resolution)
-    Walks through the specified folder, categorizes files based on their extensions, and either simulates (dry run) or performs the file organization.
-Conflict resolution (skip or rename) is applied when necessary.
+    Walks through the specified folder, categorizes files based on their extensions, and either simulates (if dry run is enabled) or performs the file organization.
+Applies conflict resolution (skip or rename) when needed.

     main()
-    Acts as the entry point for the application.
+    Acts as the entry point.
 It continuously displays the menu and processes user selections until the exit option is chosen.

 Installation